 I love the look of metal and wood together, and I wanted something industrial-looking to match the look of the light fixtures in my kitchen/dining area.

 I ran across a few sofa tables online made with wood and plumbing pipe.
 There are plenty of variations.
-I finally settled on this one.
-Not exactly Pottery Barn, but close, plus I was able to customize it to the narrow space behind my sofa!
+Mine is not exactly Pottery Barn, but it is close, plus I was able to customize it to the narrow space behind my sofa!

-G. One 2 x 12 x 8 white wood board OR a piece of reclaimed wood.
+- (1) 2 x 12 x 8 white wood board OR a piece of reclaimed wood.
 I had Lowe’s cut mine down to 4 feet because their standard size is 8 feet.
 I ended up using the leftover to build a tree swing.

 Below is how I put the pieces together to build the frame.
 No tools 🙂 Start by making two “U” pieces like this:

 Flip your “U”s upside down and join them together with the 36” piece.
 Just screw in, no glue or tools.
-Love it!
+Are you hooked?

 Then screw on the 4 legs and the last 4 flanges and your frame is built!
 I told ya this was easy!